 Of the two, AwStats is best because it excludes visits from all known search engine spiders and indexing agents, giving a much more accurate picture.
 Webaliser figures are often 30% – 50% higher because of that distortion.

 You want to know more than either Google Analytics or server log files can tell you on their own;

 - You can look at your hosting account’s website traffic statistics, to assess total visitors, where they came from, how long they stay etc.

-To really understand whats happening, you need to use BOTH mechanisms… and your local seo company consultant can help you understand the strengths and weaknesses of each.
+To really understand what is happening, you need to use BOTH mechanisms… and your local SEO company consultant can help you understand the strengths and weaknesses of each.